chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 In our example cookbook, we will be using the [application_python](https://supermarket.chef.io/cookbooks/application_python) cookbook to manage our Django app.
 We could custom create a cookbook, but for the purpose of this how-to this cookbook is sufficient.

 The Supermarket interface gives us quite a bit of information about this cookbook.
 It shows the README which has information about quickly getting started, requirements, and dependencies.
-We can go directly to the source code, or [download the cookbook](https://supermarket.chef.io/cookbooks/application_python/download) direct from the Supermarket.
+We can go directly to the source code, or [download the cookbook](https://supermarket.chef.io/cookbooks/application_python/download) directly from the Supermarket.

 A key requirement to note is that **Chef 12** or later is required.
 Make sure that if you modify the instructions in this how-to that at minimum you use Chef 12.